Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/datepicker.md

 #### Enable specific dates
 This setting allows you to enter a range of dates that should be enabled.
 If configured, all other dates will automatically be disabled.
 In addition you can define a function that is used to enable dates - for example only weekdays.

-Disable dates by function - example:
+Enable dates by function - example:
 ```ts
 (date: Date): boolean => {
     /* The function takes in a Date object, and should return a boolean value.